hicksjoseph/CloudCoreo/pages/conceptdocs/runtimevariables.md

-  PLAN::team_id             # The id of the team which is running this plan PLAN::team_name           # The name of the team wich is running this plan PLAN::cloud_account_id    # The id of the cloud account assigned to this plan PLAN::cloud_accoun_name   # The name of the cloud account assigned to this plan PLAN::cloud_account_arn   # The ARN in AWS for the cloud account assigned to this plan PLAN::revision            # The git commit SHA for the composite being executed by this plan PLAN::branch              # The git branch name for the composite being executed by this plan
+  PLAN::team_id             # The id of the team which is running this plan PLAN::team_name           # The name of the team wich is running this plan PLAN::cloud_account_id    # The id of the cloud account assigned to this plan PLAN::cloud_account_name  # The name of the cloud account assigned to this plan PLAN::cloud_account_arn   # The ARN in AWS for the cloud account assigned to this plan PLAN::revision            # The git commit SHA for the composite being executed by this plan PLAN::branch              # The git branch name for the composite being executed by this plan